wagenaartje/formation-assembly/README.md

 - Use neural networks visualization like in Croon's paper
 - Mention number of parameters, number of dimensions, ranges etc.
 - Compare to simple algorithm.
 Both average distance at end, plus time to certain radius!

+# EUR-FUCKING-KA
+The problem seems to be that we do not vary the number of formations enough.
+We should do more localized training therefore instead.